A mattress is arguably one of your larger (and most important) investments for your bedroom, but like many pieces of furniture, it won’t last forever.

-Your options for large trash pickup depend on your geographical location and the services your area offers.
-In many cities and towns, you can make an appointment online for a mattress or box spring to be picked up by your local trash service free of charge.
+Large trash pickup may be an option depending on your geographical location and which services your area offers.
+Many cities and towns will allow you to make an appointment online for a mattress or box spring to be picked up.

 Taking The Mattress To The Landfill

 If you have the means of taking your old mattress directly to the landfill (likely with a large vehicle or truck), you may do so instead of waiting for trash day.

 Again, depending on where you live, some local landfills may charge a fee to accept the mattress.